simmo/gulp-stats/README.md

 #### `reporter: (report: Report) => void`

-This can be used to provide your own report hander.
+This can be used to provide your own report handler.

 A `Report` is defined as: